coursera-dl/coursera-dl/README.md

     #--mathjax-cdn https://cdn.bootcss.com/mathjax/2.7.1/MathJax.js
     # more other parameters
 ```
-Parameters which are specified in the file will be overriden if they are
+Parameters which are specified in the file will be overridden if they are
 provided again on the commandline.

 **Note:** In `coursera-dl.conf`, all the parameters should not be wrapped